Understanding the relativistic overdensity of galaxy surveys: The Relativistic Galaxy Overdensity

 \section{The Relativistic Galaxy Overdensity}

+Henceforth, a check symbol above a parameter denotes redshift space---being the usual space of cosmological measurements; overbars denote ``background'' quantities: averaged over all solid angles.

-In cosmological surveys, observers usually look at a certain volume $\upsilon(\bn,z)$ of the sky through a solid angle $\Omega_\bn$ in a given direction $-\bn$, at a redshift $z$ away.
-Apart from the redshift, the solid angle and the intrinsic properties of the observed sources, surveys will generically also depend on cosmic magnification via the apparent flux $F(\bn,z)$ (or luminosity) of the observed sources~\cite{Jeong:2011as, Duniya:2015ths, Duniya:2016gcf}.
-The observed flux of a source is implicitly (de)amplified in an inhomogeneous universe.
-(Hereafter, we use ``magnification'' to mean {\it magnification of sources}, by the amplification of their flux and/or angular size.)
-Thus, the physical number $N$ of galaxies observed in an {\it arbitrary} survey will depend on two main quantities, which are, the observed volume $\upsilon$, and the apparent flux $F$ of the sources---i.e.~$N(\bn,z) \,{=}\, N\left(\upsilon(\bn,z), F(\bn,z)\right)$.
+In cosmological surveys, observers usually look at a certain volume $\check{\upsilon}({\bf n},z)$ of the sky through a solid angle $\Omega_{\bf n}$ in a given direction $-{\bf n}$ (see section \ref{sec:TDV}), at a redshift $z$ away.
+However, apart from the redshift, the solid angle and the intrinsic properties of the observed sources, surveys will generically also depend on cosmic magnification~\cite{Jeong:2011as, Duniya:2015ths, Duniya:2016gcf, Kostelecky:2008iz, Schmidt:2009rh, Schmidt:2010ex, Liu:2013yna, Camera:2013fva, Hildebrandt:2015kcb, Bonvin:2008ni, VanWaerbeke:2009fb, Weinberg:2012es, Duncan:2013haa, Umetsu:2015baa, Gillis:2015caa, Heavens:2011ei} via the apparent flux $\check{F}({\bf n},z)$ (or luminosity) of the observed sources~\citep{Jeong:2011as, Duniya:2015ths, Duniya:2016gcf}.
+The observed flux of a source is inherently (de)amplified in an inhomogeneous universe.
+(Hereafter, we use ``magnification'' to mean \emph{magnification of sources} by the amplification of their flux and/or angular size.)
+Thus, the physical number of galaxies observed in an \emph{arbitrary} survey will depend on two main quantities---which are, the observed sky volume and the apparent flux of the galaxies.

-Moreover, a generic sample of cosmic objects in the sky would inherently contain both ``magnified'' and ``unmagnified'' fractions, respectively; where the magnified fraction is proportional to the magnification bias.
-However, the actual measurable quantity---being the number of objects per unit solid angle per redshift---would consist of all the events together, with no distinctions between these fractions.
-Nevertheless, these fraction can each be isolated by observations, and measured separately, given that the unmagnified fraction is volume dependent, and the magnified fraction is flux dependent.
+Moreover, a generic sample of cosmic objects in the sky would intrinsically contain both ``magnified'' and ``unmagnified'' fractions, respectively; where the magnified fraction is proportional to the magnification bias.
+However, the actual measurable quantity, which is the number of objects per unit solid angle per redshift, would consist of all the events together, with no distinctions between these fractions.
+Nevertheless, these fractions can each be isolated by observations and measured separately, given that the unmagnified fraction is volume-dependent and the magnified fraction is flux-dependent.